xQsM3/multi-bees-tracking/README.md

-#multi-bees-tracking
+# multi-bees-tracking

-multi-bees-tracking is an implementation of the multi-ants-tracking https://github.com/holmesww/multi-ants-tracking
+multi-bees-tracking is a python implementation of the multi-ants-tracking https://github.com/holmesww/multi-ants-tracking
 it can track on single sequences or on a dataset containing multiple sequences, reaching state of the art benchmarks
-running on a dataset with multiple sequences, the framework uses 3 cameras to reconstruct the 3 dimensional coordinates
+running on a dataset with multiple sequences, the framework uses 3 cameras to reconstruct the 3 dimensional coordinates of the bumblebees by triangulation

+the tracker is based on Tracking-By-Detection.
+The detections are provided by a Faster R-CNN model with ResNeXt-101 backbone.
+The detector model was trained
+with the Detectron 2 API, using >10000 bumblebee images.
+The data association between the detections and the existing trajectories is done by an implementation
+of the multi-ant tracker.
+It consist of two branches, one for motion matching and one for appearance matching.
+The motion matcher is based on a Kalman Filter
+exploiting a constant velocity model.
+The appearance matcher uses a fully convolutional neural network for appearance description and cosine similarity matching
+between the detections and the trajectories.
+3D reconstruction is then performed by triangulation, using camera calibration matrices provided by matlab calibrator app.

 ## tested on machine
 RTX 3090
 CUDA 11.0